rationalis-petra/Glide/README.md

 # About

-Glide is a data editor.
-As programmers, we often use programs like like VSCode, Atom, (Neo)Vim and Emacs.
-These programs are primarily intended for editing text, and plugins offer a richer way of interacting with a particular type of text (program, markup, config files etc.).
+Glide is a data editor, which puts it in contrast to programe like VSCode, Atom, (Neo)Vim and Emacs.
+While the latter which are intended for editing text, and feature plugins to offer a richer way of interacting with a particular type of text (program, markup, config files etc.), Glide is intended to allow interaction with many different types of data (text, images, databases, etc.), and to allow interaction with this data from many different perspectives.

 However, as developers we interact with many different types of data - programs, images, databases, colours, version-controlled repositories, 3D objects,